shubhammittl/signalTheoryLab/README.md

 # signalTheoryLab
-Experiments done in Signal Theory Laboratory
+Experiments done in Signal Theory Laboratory;
 MATLAB codes were run upon MATLAB 2018a